An Error-Based Safety Buffer for Safe Adaptive Control (Extended Version): Conclusions and Future Work

 The $(x, y)$ trajectories of all simulated approaches are compared in Fig. \ref{fig:all_trajectories_1}, and the reference inputs $\vec{r}_s$ are compared in Fig. \ref{fig:all_inputs_1}.
 Clearly, while both aCBF and RaCBF maintain safety, they maintain a distance from the pillar which depends on the choice of $\bar{k} - \ubar{k}$ and $\bar{b} - \ubar{b}$.
-In contrast, EBSB and EBSF are able to stay much closer to the pillar, and even permit the plant to start approaching the pillar as $\|\vec{e}_x\|$ tends toward zero near the end of the simulation.
-Furthermore, it is apparent in Figs. \ref{fig:all_trajectories_1} and \ref{fig:all_inputs_1} that EBSF is able to be less conservative than EBSB at the cost of some jitter in $\vec{r}_s$ starting at roughly 12 seconds, while $\vec{r}_s$ produced by EBSB remains smooth.
+In contrast, EBSB and EBSF are able to stay closer to the pillar in transient, and as shown in the preceding theorems, they permit the plant to start approaching the pillar as $\|\vec{e}_x\|$ tends toward zero.
+Futhermore, we find that $\|\vec{e}_x\|$ stays below 0.17, which is about 5\% of $E_1$ and is easily small enough to satisfy Assumption \ref{asn:max_error_relaxed_cbf_tighter}.